swin transformer

 • released by microsoft asia team

-• sort of proved that transformer could be used to solve any kind of vision problem - classfication, segmentation or detection.
+• proved that transformers could be used to solve any kind of vision problems - classification, segmentation or detection.

 problems with ViT